From Corpsmember to Firefighter Learn more about Jamal.

 Seeking her diploma and a fresh start, Dahlana joined the YouthBuild program.
 A few months in she learned she was pregnant, and persevered through the program up until her baby was born.
 Not letting anything stand in her way, she brought her son to finish the last of her credits at Roots, an independent education program, and received her diploma.
 Dahlana currently is a stay at home mom and is in the process of being a primary caretaker for more of her family.

-Being a hands-on learner, school was difficult.
-YouthBuild proved to be a great fit!
+Being a hands-on learner, YouthBuild proved to be a great fit!
 Learn more about Corey

 As a hands-on learner, Corey struggled in a high school setting.
 He found a good fit at YouthBuild: learning construction, job skills, and earning academic credits.
 Since completing the program, and receiving his diploma and GED he is now working with Vista Plumbing.
 He is the 3rd term of 8 terms with JATC Plumbing Apprenticeship and has had multiple pay bumps as he’s earned certifications and trainings.

-"Justina exemplifies a successful Heart of Oregon youth: resilient, positive, and community-oriented."
+"Justina is resilient, positive, and community-oriented."
 Learn more about Justina

 Justina first joined the Heart of Oregon Thrift Store program in 2016.
 While training at the Thrift Store, she was able to earn her high school diploma.
 Over the next five years, Justina went on to join and thrive in four other Heart of Oregon programs.
 Justina exemplifies a successful Heart of Oregon young person: resilient, positive, and community-oriented.
 She was awarded the annual HOC Summit Award in 2018 in recognition of her leadership and service to her community.
 In 2021, Justina was selected as a PGE Project ZERO Intern, working with The Environmental Center.